Safeguarding and child protection

 Ganton School has a responsibility to protect and safeguard the welfare of children and young people and vulnerable adults who attend or have contact with the school.
 The need for guidelines and procedures is important to ensure that this is done with understanding and clarity.
 Children and adults with disabilities and special needs are especially vulnerable to all types of abuse and it is particularly important that all staff and volunteers working with them are fully informed and trained about how to work safely in Ganton School in order to protect the young people, themselves and their colleagues.

-The Designated Safeguarding Lead (also referred to throughout this Policy as the Child Protection Coordinator) within Ganton School is: Mr. Alec Young, supported by the Community Safeguarding Co-ordinator, Mrs. Katrina McLane (Deputy DSL).
+The Designated Safeguarding Lead (also referred to as the Child Protection Coordinator) within Ganton School is: Mr. Alec Young, supported by the Community Safeguarding Co-ordinator, Mrs. Katrina McLane (Deputy DSL).

 Mr. Eddy Wharton, as Head Teacher, has ultimate responsibility for Child Protection.